id-studiolab/MLTK01/docs/gettingstarted.md

 <span class="highlight">currently the web bluetooth api are only supported by Google Chrome so please make sure to run your code with that</span>

 You can write the code in your favourite editor or use the handy online [p5.js editor](https://editor.p5js.org/).
+<span class="highlight">!!!UPDATE Unfortunately after an update to the BLE library it is not possible to start a BLE connection from within an IFrame.
+Because of this the sketches are not working in using the p5.js web editor anymore.
+It is recommended to use Atom or VSCode and run a live server program to test the example and develop new code.  </span>

 ## 2. project structure
 As any other p5.js sketch you will need to create two main files for your project: index.html and sketch.js